 When will auto-generated captions be added to new courses?

-English, auto-generated captions will be generated for new English courses, after the course has been submitted to our review team for approval, but before the course is published and open to enrollments on the marketplace.
+English, Spanish, and Portuguese auto-generated captions will be generated for new courses in these respective languages after the course has been submitted to our review team for approval, but before the course is published and open to enrollments on the marketplace.

 Once my course has received auto-generated captions, if I publish a new lecture video, will they receive auto-generated captions as well?

 Yes.
-New, English videos that are published in your courses will receive automatically generated captions.
+New, videos in English, Spanish or Portuguese that are published in your courses will receive auto-generated captions.

 Will I be notified when my course has received automatically generated captions?